renanmb/boat_pid_controller/README.md

 # boat_controller
 boat_controller_node

-After download ignore throttle_interpolator --- it is for future implementation Just move somewhere else or delete it

-This is stable
+pid_controller is stable

+source has to be with pid_controller.py and throttle_interpolator.py

+TO DO:

-TO DO: throttle_interpolator.py need to convert from the PID controller to VESC TOPIC
+Need to do the implementation of throttle_interpolator.py It converts the PID controller commands to VESC TOPIC.